krasimir/blog-posts/2017/Stent/post.md

-# Replacing Redux with a state machine
+# Getting from Redux to a state machine

-This article is about [Stent](https://github.com/krasimir/stent) - a [Redux](http://redux.js.org/)-liked library that creates and manages state machines for you.
-The title is not really correct because Stent implements some of the Redux's core ideas and in fact looks a lot like Redux.
-At the end of the material we will see that both libraries have a lot in common.
-Stent is just using state machines under the hood and eliminates some of the boilerplate that comes with Redux.
+This article is about [Stent](https://github.com/krasimir/stent) - a [Redux](http://redux.js.org/)-liked library that creates and manages state machines.
+Stent implements some of the Redux's core ideas and in fact looks a lot like it.
+At the end of this post we will see that both libraries have a lot in common.
+Stent is just using state machines under the hood and eliminates some of the boilerplate that comes with Redux's workflow.

 If you wonder what is a state machine and why it makes UI development easier check out ["You are managing state?
 Think twice."](http://krasimirtsonev.com/blog/article/managing-state-in-javascript-with-state-machines-stent) article.
 I strongly recommend reading it so you get a better context.